OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 Before going any further, let's test the basic add-in that the generator created to confirm that the project is set up correctly.

-1. At the command prompt, make sure you are in the root directory of your project, and enter `npm start`.
+1. At the command prompt, make sure you're in the root directory of your project, and enter `npm start`.
 This will start a web server at `https://localhost:3000`.

 1. Open either Internet Explorer or Microsoft Edge and navigate to `https://localhost:3000`.
 If the page loads without any certificate errors, proceed to step 4.
 If your browser indicates the site's certificate is not trusted, proceed to the next step.

-1. Office Add-ins should use HTTPS, not HTTP, even when you are developing.
-If your browser indicates the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
+1. Office Add-ins should use HTTPS, not HTTP, even when you're developing.
+If your browser indicates the site's certificate is not trusted, you'll need to add the certificate as a trusted certificate.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.

     > [!NOTE]
     > Chrome (web browser) may continue to indicate the the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
 Therefore, you should use either Internet Explorer or Microsoft Edge to verify that the certificate is trusted.